webflint/homebrew-flow/README.md

 ### Repo Configuration

 Each local clone of a Git repo must be configured to map to a project in your Project Managment software.
-This can be done by setting the `project_id` configuration setting to your project id where tickets are managed.
+This can be done by setting the `projectid` configuration setting to your project id where tickets are managed.

 ```
-flow config set project_id PROJECT-KEY
+flow config set projectid PROJECT-KEY
 ```

 Once this is done, you may view the project's details by running: